 Farm to Food Bank

 Fresh fruits and vegetables are an essential part of a healthy diet, and many Montgomery County residents don’t have access to these important nutritious foods, which is why Manna created its Farm to Food Bank initiative in 2010.
-Farm to Food Bank provides fresh, locally and regionally grown produce to those experiencing hunger and food insecurity in our community and by purchasing from neighboring farms throughout the growing season.
+Farm to Food Bank provides fresh, locally and regionally grown produce to those experiencing hunger and food insecurity in our community by purchasing from neighboring farms throughout the growing season.
 In the past year, Manna purchased 125,209 pounds of produce!

 At Manna Food Center, we know that supporting our local food system is an integral part of increasing food access for all residents and essential to our goal of eliminating hunger in Montgomery County.